Which way is best?

 Once you’ve worked out your retirement goals, you should draft a plan - or at least a basic outline.

-This will form the basis of your retirement planning program, but you should also take the guesswork out of the plan by seeking professional financial advice from your Industry SuperFund.
+This will form the basis of your retirement planning program, but you should also consider taking the guesswork out of the plan by seeking professional financial advice from your Industry SuperFund.

 Retirement planning strategies